paulhamsh/Spark-Parser/Spark Format Description.md

-# Reverse engineering the bluetooth message format used for app <-> amp communications
+# Reverse engineering the bluetooth message format used for app to amp communications

-By ytsibizov
+By ytsibizov.
-Additional information from paulhamsh
+Additional information from paulhamsh.

 Messages are exhcanged in the data frame format.
-When the app sends a message then the Spark responds with an acknowledgemnent
+When the app sends a message then the Spark responds with an acknowledgemnent.

-Large transfers (such as a new preset) are sent in packets of length 0xad (173 decimal)
+Large transfers (such as a new preset) are sent in packets of length 0xad (173 decimal).

 # Data frame format